-The continued support of Trusts and Foundations are crucial in the work we are doing to support individuals and families affected by life-limiting illnesses.
+The continued support of Trusts and Foundations is crucial in the work we are doing to support individuals and families affected by life-limiting illnesses.

-Delivering the highest quality care across Birmingham and Sandwell costs money – more than £9million per year – and we simply couldn’t do it without the generous support of Trusts and Foundations.
+Delivering the highest quality care across Birmingham and Sandwell costs money – more than £9 million per year – and we simply couldn’t do it without the generous support of Trusts and Foundations.
 It costs £24,682 a day to run our vital services, more than £14,000 of which comes from donations and fundraising activities.
 58% of our income comes directly from voluntary donations.

-And that’s not all.
-To enable us to ensure we deliver the best possible care, we also work on a range of exciting service development projects .
+To enable us to ensure we deliver the best possible care, we continue to work on a range of exciting service development projects .
 Some examples of recent projects that we have successfully funded through grants can be seen below: we are grateful to all of our funders for their donations.

 Training for Care Homes

-If you would like to learn more about our service development portfolio or how your trust could make an impact then please contact us on 0121 752 8779, and we will be more than happy to assist.
+If you would like to learn more about our service development portfolio or how your trust could make an impact then please contact us and we will be more than happy to assist.